-Most infections with HSV1 occur during childhood – one cold sore which clears up within a week and is then promptly forgotten about is all it takes to have antibodies to herpes simplex.
-Some people who get only a small cold sore do not even realize they have the infection because the symptoms are so mild.
+Most infections with HSV1 occur during childhood.
+Some people who get only a small cold sore don’t even realize they have the infection.
+This is because the symptoms are so mild.

-With this in mind, it is obviously impossible to calculate the number of people with oral herpes simplex at any one time, especially as most people will not even consult a doctor but will wait for cold sore to go away of their own accord.
+It is obviously impossible to calculate the number of people with oral herpes simplex at any one time.
+Especially as most people will not even consult a doctor.
+Instead, they will wait for a cold sore to go away on its own.
 Others will seek the help of a pharmacist and over-the-counter medication.
 Often it is only when there are regular recurrent sores around the mouth that a person will seek help.

-However, for what it is worth the researcher J.C.
-Overall estimated in 1984 that there were half a million cases of cold sores each year in the US and that there were 98 million infected individuals at any one time.
-On this basis it is thought that the number of infected individuals world-wire would probably run into the hundreds of millions.
+Estimates in 1984 show 98 million infected individuals at any one time.
+On this basis, it is thought that the number of infected individuals would probably run into the hundreds of millions.

 Increase In Genital Herpes?

-Whereas the majority of oral herpes infections occur in childhood, genital herpes generally does not occur until the onset of sexual activity.
+The majority of oral herpes infections occur in childhood.
+Whereas genital herpes, generally does not occur until the onset of sexual activity.
 During the 1980s the number of cases of genital herpes was thought to be increasing at a dramatic rate.
-In the UK sexually transmitted disease clinics started recording it along with other conditions such as thrush and chlamydia in 1972, when 4,500 cases were reported.
-By 1984 the number of cases reported had risen to 19,869.
-However, in proportion to the increased number of people attending clinics, there is no significant increase in the rate of infection with herpes simplex.
+However, there is no significant increase in the rate of infection with herpes simplex.

 Record Attendance at Clinics

 After the peak in 1984, the number of cases of genital herpes started to drop over the next few years.
-This has been followed by a rise more recently, but in general it is thought that the numbers of new cases of genital herpes remain fairly steady.
-In Britain women showed an increase in case numbers for genital herpes between 1988 and 1989 and there was little chance in new cases in 1990.
+In general, the numbers of new cases of genital herpes remain fairly steady.

-Until recently, there were no accurate figures available in the US for numbers of people infected with genital herpes; estimates have ranged anywhere between 2 and 20 million,.
-According to the US Center for Disease Control there are between 300,000 and 500,000 new cases in the US per annum.
-There figures are not considered to be terribly reliable, however, because they are based on a survey if a small number of STD clinics which do not accurately represent the whole population.
+Until recently, there were no accurate figures available in the US for numbers of people infected with genital herpes; estimates have ranged anywhere between 2 and 20 million.
+According to the US Center for Disease Control, there are between 300,000 and 500,000 new cases in the US per annum.

-More recent investigations estimate that the annual incidence of clinically apparent infections of genital herpes in the US is about 50 per 100,00 adults.
-Epidemiological investigations, which are base don detecting antibodies to the virus in people who may or may not have symptoms, suggest that the figures could be higher still.
-It is though that many more infected people remain undiagnosed because they do not recognize the symptoms of genital herpes.
+More recent investigations estimate that the annual incidence of genital herpes in the US is about 50 per 100,00 adults.
+It is thought that many more infected people remain undiagnosed because they do not recognize the symptoms of genital herpes.

 Who Gets Herpes Simplex and When?